-Buckle the belt.
+4. Buckle the belt.
 Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if you ever had to.

-- To tighten the belt, pull up on the shoulder belt while you push down on the child restraint. - Push and pull the child restraint in different directions to be sure it is secure.
+- 5. To tighten the belt, pull up on the shoulder belt while you push down on the child restraint.
+You may find it helpful to use your knee to push down on the child restraint as you tighten the belt. - 6.
+Push and pull the child restraint in different directions to be sure it is secure.